JetBrains/ForTea/README.md

 License
 ----
 Licensed under [Apache License 2.0](LICENSE)
-This plugin is a successor of [the original plugin by MrJul](https://github.com/MrJul/ForTea), whom we are very thankful.
+This plugin is a successor to [the original plugin by MrJul](https://github.com/MrJul/ForTea), whom we are very thankful to.

 Building plugin
 ----
-Build instruction can be found [here](BUILD.md).
+Build instructions can be found [here](BUILD.md).

 Things to know about ReSharper plugin
 ----